- Home

 Exercise and breast reconstruction

-Exercise is important for you both before and after you have breast reconstruction surgery to help you recover.
+Exercise is important before and after breast reconstruction surgery to help get your arm and shoulder moving again.
 Exercise before surgery can help you feel better and recover your strength faster.

-For a guide to some simple exercises that you can do after breast reconstruction, see our series of arm and shoulder exercises after breast surgery.
+For a guide to some simple exercises that you can do after a breast reconstruction, see Cancer Council’s Arm & shoulder exercises after surgery poster.

-BCNA has some useful resources, including videos and a podcast, to help you start your recovery before you have surgery, as well as afterwards.
+Breast Cancer Network Australia has videos and a podcast to help you start your recovery before you have surgery, as well as afterwards.
 Learn how to achieve your best possible physical recovery after a breast reconstruction at BCNA.

 More resources